Mine & Arao Wealth Creation & Management LLC. Lowers Stake in iShares S&P 400 MidCap ETF (NYSEARCA:IJH)

-Mine & Arao Wealth Creation & Management LLC. reduced its position in shares of iShares S&P 400 MidCap ETF (NYSEARCA:IJH) by 1.5% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 5,176 shares of the company’s stock after selling 80 shares during the quarter. iShares S&P 400 MidCap ETF accounts for approximately 0.8% of Mine & Arao Wealth Creation & Management LLC.’s investment portfolio, making the stock its 19th biggest holding.
-Mine & Arao Wealth Creation & Management LLC.’s holdings in iShares S&P 400 MidCap ETF were worth $1,362,000 at the end of the most recent quarter.
+Mine & Arao Wealth Creation & Management LLC. lessened its stake in shares of iShares S&P 400 MidCap ETF (NYSEARCA:IJH) by 1.5% in the 3rd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The fund owned 5,176 shares of the company’s stock after selling 80 shares during the period. iShares S&P 400 MidCap ETF accounts for approximately 0.8% of Mine & Arao Wealth Creation & Management LLC.’s investment portfolio, making the stock its 19th biggest position.
+Mine & Arao Wealth Creation & Management LLC.’s holdings in iShares S&P 400 MidCap ETF were worth $1,362,000 at the end of the most recent reporting period.

-Several other hedge funds have also recently bought and sold shares of IJH.
-United Services Automobile Association boosted its stake in shares of iShares S&P 400 MidCap ETF by 3,496.0% during the 2nd quarter.
-United Services Automobile Association now owns 1,276,259 shares of the company’s stock worth $342,983,000 after acquiring an additional 1,240,768 shares in the last quarter.
-Bank of Montreal Can raised its position in shares of iShares S&P 400 MidCap ETF by 6,341.4% during the 2nd quarter.
-Bank of Montreal Can now owns 876,607 shares of the company’s stock worth $237,973,000 after purchasing an additional 862,998 shares during the last quarter.
-MEMBERS Trust Co raised its position in shares of iShares S&P 400 MidCap ETF by 104.2% during the 3rd quarter.
-MEMBERS Trust Co now owns 1,403,324 shares of the company’s stock worth $374,996,000 after purchasing an additional 715,941 shares during the last quarter.
-BOKF NA acquired a new position in shares of iShares S&P 400 MidCap ETF during the 3rd quarter worth about $98,158,000.
-Finally, FMR LLC raised its position in shares of iShares S&P 400 MidCap ETF by 16.7% during the 2nd quarter.
-FMR LLC now owns 1,792,974 shares of the company’s stock worth $481,826,000 after purchasing an additional 256,130 shares during the last quarter.
+Several other institutional investors and hedge funds also recently added to or reduced their stakes in the stock.
+CKW Financial Group raised its position in shares of iShares S&P 400 MidCap ETF by 3.0% during the 3rd quarter.
+CKW Financial Group now owns 154,183 shares of the company’s stock worth $41,219,000 after purchasing an additional 4,498 shares during the last quarter.
+Summit Wealth Group LLC acquired a new position in shares of iShares S&P 400 MidCap ETF during the 3rd quarter worth about $203,000.
+PSI Advisors LLC raised its position in shares of iShares S&P 400 MidCap ETF by 2.1% during the 3rd quarter.
+PSI Advisors LLC now owns 12,869 shares of the company’s stock worth $3,385,000 after purchasing an additional 270 shares during the last quarter.
+TimeScale Financial Inc. raised its position in shares of iShares S&P 400 MidCap ETF by 0.6% during the 3rd quarter.
+TimeScale Financial Inc. now owns 125,811 shares of the company’s stock worth $33,097,000 after purchasing an additional 787 shares during the last quarter.
+Finally, Mercer Global Advisors Inc. ADV raised its holdings in iShares S&P 400 MidCap ETF by 166.7% in the 3rd quarter.
+Mercer Global Advisors Inc. ADV now owns 44,201 shares of the company’s stock valued at $11,628,000 after acquiring an additional 27,630 shares during the last quarter.

 Ishares S&P Midcap 400 Index Fund, formerly The iShares Core S&P Mid-Cap ETF (the Fund), seeks investment results that correspond to the price and yield performance, before fees and expenses, of the United States mid-cap stocks, as represented by the Standard & Poor’s MidCap 400 (the Underlying Index).